Last updated on October 29, 2025

 Draftsim's own set overview pieces cover everything you need to know about each set from cards, products, lore, mechanics, and any other fun details.
 And after the set is fully spoiled, we also publish our own set reviews!
 Draftsim also offers a pick order you can use to judge cards based on how impactful they may be.

 Finally, Draftsim offers a fantastic guide on Sealed deck construction and rules.
-It’ll give you all the tips and tricks you need while constructing your Sealed deck and playing through the event.
+It gives you all the tips and tricks you need to construct your Sealed deck and play through the event.

 MTGNerdGirl